jordans-code/AFB-Bot/README.md

 - The bot does not care about fractions, ex: if you say "I rate langley 5/5" it will rate it 10 (55 rounded down).
 It just looks for the first number after the word rate along with spaces.

-- The bot currently runs on /r/AFBbot (feel free to test things here) and /r/RateMyAFB
+- The bot currently runs on /r/AFBbot (feel free to test things here), /r/AirForce, and /r/RateMyAFB

 >The bot will ignore single lines of quoted text and attempt to function as normal with the rest of the comment/thread.
 >However, if there are multiple lines of quoted text such as this the bot will NOT reply.